Joshua Bergasse: Early life

 Joshua Bergasse was born on March 6, 1973, and grew up in Farmington Hills, Michigan.
-He attended his mother's dance studio, Annette and Company School of Dance, during his childhood.
-Around age 15–16, Bergasse started teaching at his mother's studio and his passion ignited.
-His choreographic inspirations came from the movie musicals he used to watch.
-His idols included Bob Fosse, Gene Kelly, Fred Astaire, Hermes Pan, and Michael Kidd.
-He notes that these influences are important to the development of his choreographic style.
+He attended his mother's dance studio and later taught there.
+He says he was influenced by Bob Fosse, Gene Kelly, Fred Astaire, Hermes Pan, and Michael Kidd.

 Career

-At age 22, Bergasse went to an audition for the national tour of West Side Story during a vacation to New York City to see shows and take classes.
+At age 22, Bergasse auditioned for the national tour of West Side Story during a vacation in New York City.
 He was offered the role of Baby John and was a member of the tour for two years.
 After the tour ended, he stayed in New York to continue working as a dancer.
-Bergasse started to choreograph more and more in New York until he became known as a choreographer.

-In 2012, Bergasse became a choreographer for the TV show, Smash for its two-season run.
-He got the job offer after the director, Michael Mayer, saw some of Bergasse's work at a New York University benefit and asked for his reel.
-They originally met during the out of town tryout of Thoroughly Modern Millie.
-Meyer was the director of the production and Bergasse was a dance captain.
-They reconnected through Smash.
-Bergasse was responsible for the choreography of the big dance numbers in the show.
-This also included any type of dancing in the background of shots.
+In 2012, Bergasse became a choreographer for the TV show Smash for its two-season run.
+He got the job after the director, Michael Mayer, saw some of Bergasse's work at a New York University benefit.
 During the filming of the second season, Bergasse was able to choreograph for both of the hypothetical musicals: Bombshell and Hit List.
-He starts the choreography process for each dance number immediately after the composers finish the song.
-He will first set the piece on stand-ins for the leads, and then he will teach it to the principals after the executive producers approve the number.
-The amount of prep time available to get the dance numbers ready ranged from two days to a week.
 In 2012, Bergasse won a Primetime Emmy Award for Outstanding Choreography for his work on Smash.

 In 2014, Bergasse choreographed the Broadway revival of On the Town.
-He found working on the musical incredibly enjoyable because dance is used as a major form of storytelling in this specific piece.
-His work on On the Town earned him an Astaire Award and a Tony Award Nomination for Best Choreography.
+He received an Astaire Award and a Tony Award nomination for Best Choreography.